Worried about Inheritance Tax? You need an Estate Planning Lawyer

 Estate Planning and Inheritance Tax

-With the right advice, you can accurately plan your estate’s inheritance tax liability, so you pass on the maximum amount of assets to your loved ones.
+With the right advice, you can plan accurately your estate’s inheritance tax liability.
+That means you can pass on the maximum amount of assets to your family.

-The rules around inheritance tax often change, with Chancellors setting out new thresholds and adjustments to the fine print during their budget announcements.
-This is particularly important if you are a business owner, or if you hold assets overseas.
+The rules around inheritance tax often change, with Chancellors setting out new thresholds and adjustments during their budget announcements.
+This is important for everyone and particularly if you are a business owner, or if you hold assets overseas.

-That’s why you need the expert advice of our estate planning lawyers who will understand the current situation, so that your plan is kept up to date and legally compliant.
-This is the best way to ensure that your estate is protected by making the most of tax reliefs, allowances and exemptions.
+That is why you need the expert advice of our estate planning lawyers who will understand the current situation, so that your plan is kept up to date and legally compliant.
+Our inheritance solicitors can recommend the best way to ensure that your estate is protected by making the most of tax reliefs, allowances and exemptions.

 Take advantage of trusts